-I am humbled, inspired, and encouraged by your response to the moonrise images and the numerous requests for prints — caught me completely by surprise!
-I am happy to announce that the photos can now be viewed (and purchased, if you’re so inclined) in my online gallery.
-The goal is to make the process simple and efficient for you to select what you want, order, and pay all in one place — your photos will arrive straight to your door or in-box.
-(Please be sure to read the notes below.)
+Select images* can now be viewed (and purchased, if you’re so inclined) in my online gallery and store.
+The goal is to make the process simple and efficient for you and me.
+Your purchase(s) will arrive straight to your door or in-box.** Thanks for your continued support!

-Note: I am making these photos available "as is" and while I try to maintain certain standards and partner with professional, top-of-class partners, please know that there might be slight variance between what you see on your screen vs. what can be replicated in print.
-If you have an issue with the quality of the prints or products or the fulfillment of same (problems with website, payment processing, shipping delays or damages, etc.), I respectfully ask that you that you take up the matter directly with the vendor involved by clicking on the live-chat icon in the lower right corner of the gallery or sending an email to firstname.lastname@example.org.
+** I am making select photos available "as is", and while I try to maintain high standards and partner with professional, top-of-class partners, please know that there might be slight variance between what you see on your screen vs. what can be replicated in print.
+If you experience an issue with the quality of the prints or products or the fulfillment of same (problems with website, payment processing, shipping delays or damages, etc.), I respectfully ask that you that you take up the matter directly with the vendor involved by clicking on the live-chat icon in the lower right corner of the gallery or sending an email to email@example.com.
 Unfortunately, I am unable to warrant their work or to provide refunds.
 However, I would appreciate knowing about any issues so I can make adjustments as needed, always with an eye towards improving the product and the process.

 The proportions of the photos are (16:9) and optimal for wide-screen viewing but will likely result in images needing to be cropped to fit standard size photo paper and/or frames.
 When you select a product, know that in most cases you can click on it to crop it as you wish.